SPECIAL REPORT-In France, minority communities decry a surge in police fines

 How Reuters measured the impact of French police fines

-(Additional reporting by M. B. Bell in New York; Editing by Cassell Bryan-Low, Christian Lowe and Janet Roberts.)
+(Additional reporting by M. B. Pell in New York; Editing by Cassell Bryan-Low, Christian Lowe and Janet Roberts.)

 ((layli.foroudi@thomsonreuters.com))